cstjean/ScikitLearn.jl/README.md

 See the [manual](http://scikitlearnjl.readthedocs.org/en/latest/) and [example gallery](docs/examples.md).

-## Bugs
+## Goal

 We aim to achieve feature parity with scikit-learn.
-If you encounter any problem that is solved by that library, [file an issue](https://github.com/cstjean/ScikitLearn.jl/issues).
+If you encounter any problem that is solved by that library but not this one, [file an issue](https://github.com/cstjean/ScikitLearn.jl/issues).